Azure-Samples/function-app-arm-templates/function-app-private-endpoints-storage-private-endpoints/README.md

 ### NOTE:

++ This ARM template will secure your Function App by configuring the Private Endpoint, eliminating public exposure.
+You can connect to your App from on-premises networks that connects to the VNet using a VPN or ExpressRoute private peering.
 + This ARM template will allow access to the storage account through the private endpoints only.
 So, you will not be able to access the data storage in the storage account through the portal or otherwise.
 + You can give access to your secured IP address or virtual network for the data storage in the storage account, by [Managing the default network access rule](https://docs.microsoft.com/en-us/azure/storage/common/storage-network-security?tabs=azure-portal#change-the-default-network-access-rule)